Meyer Memorial Trust accelerates racial, social and economic justice for the collective well-being of Oregon’s lands and peoples.

 We aim for humbleness, which guides us as stewards and advocates of Meyer’s legacy in all interactions with the community.

 We believe in accountability and transparency, because measuring our progress ensures our investments have meaningful impact.
-We hold our grantees accountable — and ourselves — by actively monitoring, evaluating and learning.
+We hold ourselves accountable by actively monitoring, evaluating and learning.

 We promote advocacy, because we recognize its crucial function as a leverage point in systems change.